adosia/adosia-iot/adosia_phoenix/README.md

 # Troubleshooting

-With the release of Mac OSX Big Sur the upload tool throws an error when attempting to flash the board:
+With the release of Mac OS X Big Sur the upload tool throws an error when attempting to flash the board:

- - root cause is **upload.py** uses *esptool* which uses *pyserial* and *pyserial is not fully functional on Big Sur
+ - root cause is **upload.py** uses *esptool* which uses *pyserial* and *pyserial* is not fully functional on Big Sur

  - the workaround is to edit ~/Library/Arduino15/packages/esp8266/hardware/esp8266/2.6.1/tools/esptool/esptool.py (the full path of the file to edit is: /Users/<username>/Library/Arduino15/packages/esp8266/hardware/esp8266/2.6.1/tools/esptool/esptool.py)